sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 ### 3.3 Peripheral Management

 Processes running ina the PMON container would differ based on the HWSKU.
-In the chassis, the Control-card and Line-cards would be running a subset of the PMON processes.
+In the chassis, the Supervisor and Line-cards would be running a subset of the PMON processes.
 Existing control file */device/\<vendor\>/\<platform\>/\<hwsku\>/pmon\_daemon\_control.json* is used to start processes ina each of the cards.
 A new template */dockers/docker-platform-monitor/critical\_processes.j2* is introduced to dynamically generate the *critical\_processes* instead of current statically defined list.

 #### 3.3.1 PSUd
 PSUd in PMON will monitor the PSUs and maintain state in REDIS-DB.
-On a chassis, the PSUs are fully managed by the control-card.
+On a chassis, the PSUs are fully managed by the Supervisor.
 Currently, platform exposes APIs for PSUd to periodically query the PSU status/presence.

 #### Functional Requirement
 One of the functional requirement for chassis is to manage and monitor the power available vs power required.
 The total number of PSUs required is a function of number of line-card, SFMs and FANs.